How to Land a Data Science Internship: Your 2024 Guide

 People skills

 Data scientists must work with both experts and non-experts to ensure that the best data is collected and the best decisions are made.
-As a result, they must embody some of the following common people skills:
+As a result, you must embody some of the following common people skills:

 Read more: Hard Skills vs. Soft Skills: What’s the Difference?